raxNone/MIPS-Project/README.md

 - **Clock Execution**: Emulates the clock cycles of the MIPS processor.
 - **Register & Memory Inspection**: Provides a feature to query the status of registers and memory.

+## Notice
+- **2025.02.18. commit**: After clicking the button, please wait for 7 seconds before clicking it again.
+The start button will be disabled, and only the next, replay, and read buttons will remain active.

 ## How to Run

 ### Prerequisites